-- b) Promotions to tenured rank are made on the basis of merit considered in relation to the overall educational needs of the College.
-Although there is no official maximum tenure ratio, either in the College as a whole or within a given department or program, the recommendation for tenure by the Committee on Appointments, Promotion and Tenure will be influenced by such particular circumstances as curricular and other institutional needs. - 3.
-Recommendations for promotion to tenured rank are normally made during the fall of a faculty member's sixth year of service to the College.
-The assembly of materials for review leading to the necessary recommendations will usually begin during the spring of the faculty member's fifth year of service to the College.
-Candidates must notify the Office of the Dean for Academic Affairs by March 1st of the
+b) Promotions to tenured rank are made on the basis of merit considered in relation to the overall educational needs of the College.
+Although there is no official maximum tenure ratio, either in the College as a whole or within a given department or program, the recommendation for tenure by the Committee on Appointments, Promotion and Tenure will be influenced by such particular circumstances as curricular and other institutional needs.

-&lt;sup>26 See motion (21-2-3) recommended by CAPT and approved by the faculty 9 March 2021.
+&lt;sup>27 See motion (21-2-3) recommended by CAPT and approved by the faculty 9 March 2021.

-&lt;sup>27 Clarifications recommended by CAPT and approved by the faculty 2 March 2020 (20-1-5).
+&lt;sup>28 Clarifications recommended by CAPT and approved by the faculty 2 March 2020 (20-1-5).

-&lt;sup>28 Clarification recommended by CAPT and approved by the faculty 2 March 2020 (20-1-5).
+&lt;sup>29 Clarification recommended by CAPT and approved by the faculty 2 March 2020 (20-1-5).